 Depreciation is provided at rates calculated to write down the cost of each asset to its residual value (its scrap or realistic value at the end of its economic life) on a systematic basis over its useful economic life.
 The assets' residual values and useful lives are reviewed, and adjusted, if appropriate, at the end of each reporting period.
 The effect of any change is accounted for prospectively.

 The main depreciation rates in use are as follows:

-- Land - 0% assumed to have an unlimited useful life
+Land - 0% assumed to have an unlimited useful life

-- Freehold property - 2% on cost
+Freehold property - 2% on cost

+Fixtures and fittings

+Motor vehicles

-Fixtures and - 25% reducing balance
+- 25% reducing balance

+- 33% reducing balance